jakobm50/cloud_resume_challenge/README.md

 ## CI/CD

-Two GitHub repositories are used:

-1. **Frontend Repository:** Automatically deploys website updates to Azure Storage when new code is pushed.
+A single GitHub repository is used for this project, integrating both the frontend and backend components.

+- **Frontend:** Updates to the `frontend` folder automatically deploy to Azure Storage via a GitHub Actions workflow.
+- **Backend:** Changes to the `backend` folder trigger another GitHub Actions workflow to:
+  1. Run Python tests.
-2. **Backend Repository:** Runs tests and deploys updates to the Azure Function when changes are made.
+  2. Deploy the updated Azure Function if the tests pass.

-**GitHub Actions** is used to implement CI/CD workflows.

----
+## Both workflows use GitHub Actions, and Azure credentials are securely stored in GitHub Secrets.

 ## Technologies Used